Tengjun0520/lgc_genomic_prediction/README.md

 ## About

-If you want to know more details about the model, please read this paper
+If you want to know more details about the LGC models, please read this paper

 Jun Teng, Tingting Zhai,  Xinyi Zhang, Changheng Zhao, Wenwen Wang, Hui Tang, Chao Ning, Yingli Shang, Dan Wang* and Qin Zhang*.
-Improving multi-trait genomic prediction by incorporating local genetic correlations. in press.
+Improving multi-trait genomic prediction by incorporating local genetic correlations.
+Communications Biology, 2025.